hedyhli/not-2048/README.md

 Just me attempting to "clone" a game I found to remove the ads.

-This is legal, because none of my implementations can come close to being as good as the original.
+Rest assured, none of my implementations can come close to being as good as the original.

 Look how crude it is right now: